akmn35/new.dist/README.md

 #> [1] 0.79872
 ```

-`pwgd` Distribution function for the Weighted Geometric Distribution
+`pwgd` Distribution function for the Weighted Geometric distribution
 with alpha and lambda parameters.

 ``` r